OU-Libraries/cdm-util-scripts/README.md

 The match modes differ only in their treatment of compound objects.
 Both modes match field-based transcriptions for simple, single-item objects to their single metadata records.

-Match mode `page` matches each field-based transcription to the page-level metadata for the corresponding page inside the page's compound object.
+Match mode `page` matches each filled page in a FromThePage work to its corresponding CONTENTdm compound object page-level metadata.
 If a page's field-based transcription is blank, it skips that page.
 If there are no filled pages in a FromThePage work, it skips that work.

-Match mode `object` matches a single field-based transcription page to the object-level metadata for a compound object.
-It chooses the first filled page,  meaning the first page in an object that has a non-empty value in any field.
+Match mode `object` matches a _single_ FromThePage field-based transcription page to its parent CONTENTdm compound object's object-level metadata.
+It chooses the first filled page, meaning the first page in a FromThePage work that has a non-empty value in any field.
 It ignores any filled pages after the first.
 If there are no filled pages in a FromThePage work, it skips that work.

 Example using `object` mode:
 ```console